elunna/nerfhack-changelog/README.md

 * They have an 80% chance of failing to read any spellbook
 * They can increase their max-HP at each level-up if they remain illiterate (from SporkHack/SlashTHEM)
 * Their special spell has been removed (Evil)
+* When reading scrolls of identify, cavemen will never be able to identify all items, they will be instead identify 1 instead.
 * The caveman quest has been updated and filled with more jungle type monsters: tigers, pythons, and the like.
 There is also a lot of water added and ; monsters to occupy it (from SlashTHEM)
 * Chromatic Dragon: Like other dragons also has buffs: level raised from 15->18, speed raised from 12 to 20, AC raised from -1 to -4, stronger claw attacks.

 Cavepeople have also been gifted with more skills in rudimentary tools like rocks and flint:
 * They start the game with more flint and no rocks (xnh)
-* They can lash flint to arrows, making them do slightly more damage (from SporkHack/SlashTHEM)
+* Cavemen can lash flint to arrows, making them do slightly more damage (from SporkHack/SlashTHEM).
+When arrows are flinted, their enchantment is also revealed.

 * The narrow passageways in their quest have been opened up for convenience (Evil)
 * Their quest narration and dialogue is more caveman-like (from xNetHack/Fourk)